Baton Rouge Magnet High School: Sports and athletics

 Baton Rouge Magnet High athletics competes in the LHSAA.
-The school has an unusual athletics program in that since 1976, it has not fielded a football, basketball, or baseball team.
+The school has an unusual athletics program in that since 1976, it has not fielded a varsity football, basketball, or baseball team.
 This was a result of the school switching to the magnet program that year, changing the school's official name from Baton Rouge High School to Baton Rouge Magnet High School.

 Athletic history

 The school has played in the 5A classification, the highest in the LHSAA, since moving up from 4A in 1998.
 It has won numerous state championships in many sports.
 Gymnastics and track and field programs are especially strong.

 In 2003, the school had a banner year for sports, winning 5 state championships: women's outdoor track, men's outdoor track, women's gymnastics, men's gymnastics, and women's cross country.

 The women's swim team was state runner-up in 2005.
 Men's and women's coach George Newport has won the city's Coach of the Year award several times.
 Joanne Chien, class of 2010, won 5 individual state titles in her career, including setting a 5A record in the 100-yard backstroke in 2007.

 The school's football team won eight state championships in 1909, 1911, 1913, 1914, 1917, 1919, 1944 (Class 2A) and 1964 (Class 3A) before being disbanded in 1976.
 The team also made one unsuccessful appearance in the state title game in 1954 (Class 3A).